Robyn-J-Pollock/Project5/README.md

 Task 15: Create toggle button, (allow it to be active if there is value in the JTextArea).
 When toggled, it only calculates values based on the values in the JTextArea
 Task 16: Create text area to display average values.
-Add button for user to calculate average Task 17: Create function on button press to calculate average ASCII value
+Add button for user to calculate average Task 17: Create function on button press to calculate average ASCII value Task 18: Create Tabs
+Task 19: Create progress bar, button;
+Task 20: Add function to button to add to progress bar Task 21: Add label when "loading" is complete
+Task 22: Add accordion and labels
+Task 23: Customize to fit properly